The collection of Seashore Electric Railway and the Seashore Trolley Museum

 The copyright page

-Intro pages includes details of the organization
+Intro pages include details of the organization

 Ibid